Is Hclo3 A Strong Acid

 Practical Applications and Safety Precautions

 The strong acidic nature of chloric acid finds applications in various chemical processes.
-However, its handling requires caution due to its corrosive nature and potential for hazardous reactions.
+Still, its handling requires caution due to its corrosive nature and potential for hazardous reactions.
 Some key applications and safety measures include:

 • Industrial processes: Chloric acid, or its salts (chlorates), is used in various industrial applications, including bleaching agents, disinfectants, and in the production of certain chemicals.